Bhutan entry requirements for Mozambique passport holders

 Proof of accommodation

-Bhutan requires all tourists to book accommodation through a licensed tour operator as part of the mandatory Sustainable Development Fee (SDF) package.
-Have your hotel confirmation or tour itinerary ready — immigration may ask for it.Recommended
+Bhutan requires all tourists to book through a licensed tour operator or have confirmed hotel reservations for the entire stay.
+Carry printed hotel confirmations or a tour itinerary — immigration may ask to see them on arrival.Recommended

 Proof of funds